-At least 22 injured after cranes collide in Austin, Texas, officials say
+22 injured after cranes collide in Austin, Texas, official says

-(CNN)At least 22 people were injured after two cranes collided in Austin, Texas, on Wednesday morning, according to Austin-Travis County Emergency Medical Services.
+(CNN)Twenty-two people were injured after two cranes collided in Austin, Texas, on Wednesday morning, according to Austin-Travis County Emergency Medical Services.

-Sixteen victims were transported to hospitals, and rescue teams are attempting to reach a crane operator, the agency said.
+Sixteen victims were transported to hospitals with non-life-threatening injuries, ATCEMS spokesman Capt.
+Darren Noak told reporters.

+He described it as a "crane vs. crane incident that occurred at a construction site."
+There was no structural collapse, as the agency initially reported, he said.

 The incident was reported about 10:38 a.m.
 (11:38 a.m.
 ET), the ATCEMS tweeted.